-Plants must meet local planning and zoning requirements applicable to the facility, with large facilities sited in appropriate industrial zones with adequate separation distances to sensitive receptors.
+Plants must meet local planning and zoning requirements applicable to the facility, with adequate separation distances to sensitive receptors.
 EPA's guideline Recommended separation distances for industrial residual air emissions (publication 1518) provides advice on recommended separation distances between industrial land uses for the purpose of minimising the impact of odour and dust emissions on sensitive land uses.
 The guideline also contains an overview of other regulations, policies and guidance relevant to the consideration of land use separation for environment protection including SEPP AQM, the Act and the Planning and Environment Act 1987.
-In accordance with publication 1518, EPA will assess separation distances for EfW plants on a case by case basis, using site specific scientific evidence from air, noise, odour and dust modelling as relevant.
-In the case of anaerobic digestion proposals, and in the absence of site specific scientific evidence, the proposals will be assessed using in-vessel composting separation distances as set out in EPA's guideline Separation distances for large composting facilities (Publication 1495).
+In accordance with publication 1518, EPA will assess separation distances for EfW plants on a case-by-case basis, using site-specific scientific evidence from air, noise, odour and dust modelling as it becomes relevant.